TommyYOyoyo/Python-Games/README.md

 # Python
-I post all kinds stuffs coded in python.
+I post all kinds stuffs coded in python in this repos.

-There may be games, utilities, tests, random stuffs and etc.
+There may hCW games, utilities, tests, random stuffs and etc.

+I may post some big projects in other repos..